LLNL/remote-mirror-security/README.md

 # Architecture

-This project relies on the `update.d` git hook to evaulate inbound repository changes.
+This project primarily relies on the `update.d` git hook to evaulate inbound repository changes.

 The `update.d` hook runs for every `ref` being mirrored (excluding refs pointing to forks).
 The hook receives 3 arguments: